 Wolves can eat up to 9kg of food, which is the capacity of their stomachs.
 Wolves do not chew their food but swallow it after biting it into manageable sizes.
-Wolves will eat almost all of their prey, including the bones from which they get the marrow.
+Wolves eat almost all of their prey, including the bones from which they get the marrow.

 The wolves have powerful jaws with a pressure of 1,500 pounds per square inch.
-This is almost double what the crushing pressure of a German Shepherd, the closest looking dog, would be.
+This is almost double the crushing pressure of a German Shepherd, the closest looking dog, would be.

 Wolves have twenty-two teeth.
 These teeth are approximately 1 inch long and are sharp, strong, and curved.
 The teeth allow them to grab their prey.